Harold Bradley Sr.

 Harold "Hal" Willard Bradley Sr. (September 27, 1905 – November 30, 1973) was an American football player for the Chicago Cardinals in 1928.
-Bradley was one of only 13 African-Americans to play in the National Football League prior to World War II and just the second African-American lineman in the history of the NFL, following Duke Slater.
+Bradley was one of only 13 black players to play in the National Football League prior to World War II and just the second black lineman in the history of the NFL, following Duke Slater.
 He played collegiately at the University of Iowa in 1926 and was the father of Harold Bradley Jr., who also played in the NFL.

 Childhood

 Harold Willard Bradley, more commonly known as "Hal", was born in Coffeyville, Kansas, in 1905.
 He was the son of Arthur Bradley, a Chicago, Rock Island and Pacific Railroad barber, and his wife, Mamie.
 Hal Bradley moved with his family to Chicago when he was a boy, and he was raised in Chicago's West Woodlawn neighborhood on the city's south side.
 He attended Englewood High School and was named all-state as a member of the school's football team.
 Upon graduation, Bradley enrolled at the University of Iowa.